antoineco/aco-tomcat/README.md

 #####`connectors`
 An array of custom `Connector` entries to be added to the `Service` block.
 Each entry is to be supplied as a Hash of attributes/values for the `Connector` XML node.

-#####`jvmroute`
-Engine's [jvmRoute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes) attribute.
-Defaults to `undef` (use tomcat default).

-#####`hostname`
+#####`engine_name`
-Name of the default [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html).
-Defaults to `localhost`.
-The Host can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+Name of the default [Engine](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html).
+Defaults to `Catalina`.
+The Engine can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
- - `host_appbase`: Application Base directory for this virtual host
- - `host_autodeploy`: whether Tomcat should check periodically for new or updated web applications while Tomcat is running
- - `host_deployOnStartup`: whether web applications from this host should be automatically deployed when Tomcat starts
- - `host_undeployoldversions`: whether to clean unused versions of web applications deployed using parallel deployment
- - `host_unpackwars`: whether to unpack web application archive (WAR) files
+ - `engine_defaulthost`: default host name.
+Defaults to `${host_name}`
+ - `engine_jvmroute`: identifier which must be used in load balancing scenarios to enable session affinity
- - `host_params`: optional Hash of additional parameters to put in the Host container where the key is the XML attribute name and the value, the attribute's value
+ - `engine_params`: optional Hash of additional parameters to put in the Engine container where the key is the XML attribute name and the value, the attribute's value

 #####`lockout_realm`
 Whether to enable the [LockOut Realm](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#LockOut_Realm_-_org.apache.catalina.realm.LockOutRealm).
 Boolean value.
 Defaults to `true`.